Role

 Jens is Associate Professor of Psychology and a member of the Department of Psychology in the School of Social Sciences.

-Jens is currently course leader for the MSc Cyberpsychology.
-In the past, he has been a course leader at the UG level and an Associate Course Leader for the Professional Doctorate in Forensic Psychology.
-His teaching focuses on Social Psychology and Cyberpsychology.
+Jens is currently course leader for the MSc Cyberpsychology and Deputy Director of Doctoral Programmes for Social Sciences.
+In the past, he has been course leader at the UG level and an associate course leader for the Professional Doctorate in Forensic Psychology.
+His teaching focuses on Social Psychology and Cyberpsychology with an emphasis on quantitative methods.
 He also regularly supervises 3rd year dissertations, Masters projects and PhD-level projects.

-As a researcher, Jens's interests focus on online communication, social media use and human-computer interaction.
-He is currently supervisor and co-supervisor to three PhD-level projects in these areas.
+As a researcher, Jens' interests focus on online communication, social media use and human-computer interaction.
+He is currently supervisor and co-supervisor to several PhD-level projects in these areas.
 His core questions concern online social competence and literacy, online safety, and user wellbeing.

 Career overview